Table of Contents_

 Until recently, there were two very distinct categories of projector: 4K, and everybody else.
 Sony had a firm grip on the ultra-elite market, producing just three projectors that could actually display at 4K for the cool price of $10,000 a pop (or more).
 These days the best 4K projector is cheaper.

-Now however, as technology always does, the price is finally starting to come down a bit for a new class of projector like the Epson PowerLite Home Cinema 5040UB.
-This is a projector which features what the company refers to as “4K enhancement”, a form of upscaling that brings the quality up and the costs down for those who want a 4K home theater system but don’t have $10k laying around in spare change.
+Now, however, as technology always does, the price is finally starting to come down a bit for a new class of projector like the Epson PowerLite Home Cinema 5040UB.
+This is a projector that features what the company refers to as “4K enhancement”, a form of upscaling that brings the quality up and the costs down for those who want a 4K home theater system but don’t have $10k laying around in spare change.

 So the idea is to make the best home cinema projector on a budget.

 But how does 4K enhancement stand up to true 4K, and is it worth the extra cost?
 Read on in our Epson PowerLite Home Cinema 5040UB review to find out!